DHTMLX/gantt-docs/data/api/gantt_groupby.md

 Please, note:

-- Each 'group' object must contain at least 2 properties (but any number of additional ones): the id and text description (specified by the 'group_id', 'group_text' parameters respectively).
+- Each 'group' object must contain at least 2 properties (but any number of additional ones): the id and text description, specified by the 'group_id' and 'group_text' parameters respectively.
+By default these parameters have the *key* and *label* values, correspondingly.
+You can use any other values for these parameters (**except for "id"**), provided that they are specified in the group array.
+{{note The "id" value is not allowed, since when Gantt is grouping tasks, it creates virtual group tasks and adds the 'group_id' and 'group_text' parameters into these tasks.
+It means that by default the grouped tasks will have the 'key' and 'value' properties.
+At the same time, each task already has the 'id' property and changing the default ids of tasks will lead to the breakage of the tree structure.}}
 - The 'project' tasks from the original dataset won't be displayed in the grouping mode, however they will be available via api.
 - Group items are added into the data set as items with the type 'project' and the 'readonly' property enabled.
-They can be detected by the '$virtual' property, and handled as a regular data items:
+They can be detected by the '$virtual' property, and handled as regular data items:

 ~~~js
 gantt.templates.task_class=function(start, end, task){